opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

 It had a good run but then went onto the ^down spree https://www.youtube.com/watch?v=ZZfh5voSdL4

+== current commit

+* trying patricks encoing again with labeled pixels (by x position)
+* tuned forced random chance - old value seems to high

+Result:
+~ after >~30 mins - agent pressed a long time ^down (as usual) - and then recovered after >~45 mins - agent is in a predador like state in the bottom corner and can react to ball in other positions of the screen

+12:00

 == TODO

+    * retina - agent has to be able to select object of focus - positions of other objects will be relative to it

     * forgetting of very old SDR's in the SDR database - we can retain a few 100's to a few 1000's of SDR's easiliy